Last updated on September 15th, 2021

 For children and adolescents, most professional organisations recommend a family-based approach for anorexia and for bulimia, rather than CBT.

 But CBT is still a valid option if a family-based approach doesn't work for you.
-It's likely to be slower, especially if your child's brain is too affected to engage with a therapist, work on 'homework' and access any sense of motivation.
+It's likely to be slower, especially if there is a lot of weight to regain, or if your child's brain is too affected to engage with a therapist, or to wdo 'homework' and access any sense of motivation.
 If your child is howling over every bite on their plate, they need a lot more help than a weekly CBT session.